 Late June - Mid-July: Pupa Stage During this stage the caterpillar looks for a protected place to pupate (change into a moth) where it will be safe from predators like mice, birds, and parasitic wasps.
 The caterpillar sheds its skin, and its new pupal skin is leathery and a dark reddish-brown color.
 It is usually attached to a tree trunk, rock, or other sheltered place by a loose net of silken threads.
 After about 10 days of metamorphosis the adult winged moth emerges, leaving the pupal case behind.
 Female pupae are larger than male pupae.
 July - August: Mating & Egg Mass Laying Stage The female moth cannot fly, and is larger and creamy white with dark chevron marks on her wings.
 Males are mottled brown and gray, and also have chevron wing bands.
 In the late afternoon they fly in zigzag patterns following the scent of female pheromones they sense with their large, feathery antennae.
 After mating, the female lays her eggs in a single mass she covers with hairs from her body.
-The adult gypsy moth cannot feed; its only function is to reproduce.
+The adult spongy moth cannot feed; its only function is to reproduce.
 The moth lives about two weeks, completing a one-year life cycle.

-NATIVE SPECIES vs INVASIVE SPECIES To avoid harming native species, it is important to confirm what you are seeing is a gypsy moth, an invasive species.
-The gypsy moth caterpillar is a destructive, invasive pest, but it is often confused with Eastern tent and Forest tent caterpillars, and fall webworms, all of which are benign native species.
-While some find their tents and webs unsightly, tent caterpillars and fall webworms are a natural and important part of our Michigan ecosystem.
+NATIVE SPECIES vs INVASIVE SPECIES To avoid harming native species, it is important to confirm what you are seeing is spongy moth, an invasive species.
+Spongy moth caterpillars are destructive, invasive pests, but are often confused with Eastern tent caterpillars and fall webworms, both of which are benign native species.
+While some find their tents and webs unsightly, tent caterpillars and fall webworms are a natural, important part of our Michigan ecosystem.
+Eastern tent caterpillar makes its webbing in the base of the branch forks and feeds at the same time as spongy moth caterpillars in the spring; spongy moth doesn't create webbing.
+Fall webworm makes the webbing at branch tips and feeds during fall.
 They clear foliage to allow sunlight to reach smaller plants at ground level and act as a food source for native birds and other animals.